 Add a tempo marking

 Use any of the following methods:

 - Select a note or rest and press the keyboard shortcut Alt+Shift+T.

-- Select a note or rest, and from the menu bar chose Add→Text...→Tempo Marking.
+- Select a note or rest, and from the menu bar choose Add→Text...→Tempo Marking.

-- Select a note or rest and double-click an appropriate metronome mark in the Tempo palette (double-click in versions prior to 3.4);
+- Select a note or rest and click an appropriate metronome mark in the Tempo palette (double-click in versions prior to 3.4);

 - Drag-and-drop a metronome mark from the Tempo palette directly onto a note or rest.

 - Edit more intuitively with Tap tempo plugin.

 Note: The advantage of applying from a palette or using a keyboard shortcut is that you can decide beat note value, because it follows the exisiting time signature automatically.

 NOTE: Changing this alone may or may not affect playback as you may expect, read below.